andrerizzo/Formula1/README.md

 # Formula 1
 ETL project using Formula 1 data.

-### VERSION: 1.1 - December 2021

 ### OBJECTIVE
-This is an ETL project that has the purpose of get updated .CSV files from Kaggle, fix data and create a SQLite database.
+This is an ETL project that extracts Formula 1 data from Kaggle, makes data treatment and loads it into a SQLite database.

 ### DETAILS
 * Download_dataset.R - download files from Kaggle to the local machine.